Nick Westbrook-Ikhine Player Prop Bets for the NFL Playoffs | Tennessee vs. Cincinnati 1/22/2022

 Season Stats

-- With 10 targets in the red zone this season, Westbrook-Ikhine has been on the receiving end of 12.5% of his team's 80 red zone pass attempts.
+- Westbrook-Ikhine has seen the ball thrown his way 10 times in the red zone this season, 12.5% of his team's 80 red zone pass attempts.

-- The Titans have run 49.3% passing plays and 50.7% rushing plays this season.
-They rank 14th in the NFL in scoring.
+- The Titans, who rank 14th in the NFL in points scored, have attempted a pass 49.3% of the time while running the football 50.7% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Westbrook-Ikhine's matchup with the Bengals.